 In January 2019, MinAF notified a "Draft Turkish Food Codex Regulation on Food Labeling and Information to Consumers" to the WTO.
 The proposed draft regulation requires red, yellow, or green color-coding, which resemble a traffic light, on all packaged foods, based on specified nutrient thresholds for salt, saturated fat, oil, and sugar.
-Some are concerned that this may lead consumers to avoid certain foods that may contain beneficial nutrients or contribute to consumer confusion.
-The regulation has not been finalized as of June 2022.
+Some industry groups are concerned that this may lead consumers to avoid certain foods that may contain beneficial nutrients or contribute to consumer confusion.
+The regulation has not been published in the Official Gazette as of May 2023.